-Cornwall and Devon provide a 1.65m catchment, although inward catchment is the most significant factor, 4.7m visitors come to Cornwall each year generating up to 25 million annual visitor nights according to varying estimates.
+- The Airport’s inward catchment is the most significant factor, 4.7m visitors come to Cornwall each year generating up to 25 million annual visitor nights.

 Freight & Development Opportunities

-Newquay Cornwall Airport is home to the UK’s only aerospace-focused Enterprise Zone.
-The Aerohub @ Newquay Airport facilitates private sector investment within the aerospace sector and is expected to create around 750 high value and skilled jobs by 2015.
-The Aerohub is the largest planning free environment in the UK with development land located within easy access to the operational airport.
+Cornwall Airport Newquay is home to the UK’s only aerospace-focused Enterprise Zone, Aerohub.
+Aerohub facilitates private sector investment within the aerospace sector and offers tax breaks and other financial support.
+Aerohub is the largest planning free environment in the UK with development land located within easy access to the operational airport.

-- Adjacent to Newquay Cornwall Airport is a 35 hectare (87 acre) Business Park Development where businesses are able to locate with planning freedom and Enterprise Zone business rate relief.
+- Adjacent to Cornwall Airport Newquay is a 35 hectare (87 acre) Business Park Development where businesses are able to locate with planning freedom and 100% business rate relief.
 Fully serviced plots are available now, with office and industrial units available for lease in 2018.

 - Current tenants include Bristow Helicopters Search and Rescue and Cobham Helicopter Training Academy.